 Content writing for websites

-Each page of your WordPress website can be optimised with specific keywords.
-Usually, landing pages and contact pages do not have a lot pf content by default.
-However, you can be creative and use some keywords to try and rank these pages.
+Each page of your WordPress website can be optimized with specific keywords.
+Usually, landing pages and contact pages do not have a lot of pf content by default.
+However, you can be creative and use some keywords to try and have these pages rank on google.

-The most important pages to optimise with proper content writing is your services page/s.
+The most important pages to optimize and rank on Google with proper content writing are your services pages.
 You need to research at least 4-5 keywords for each services page including 1 focus keyword.
 These are the keywords you want to rank for.
 For example, if you have a cleaning company, you could use the focus keyword “cleaning company in mycityname” and other keywords like “office cleaning”, “residential cleaning”, “deep cleaning” and “carpet cleaning”.